 - Royalty Free Image-

-Western Gray Squirrel season remains open year round with no bag limit in that part of the Rogue Unit south of Rogue River and S. Fork Rogue River and North of Hwy 140.
+Western Gray Squirrel is currently open for the part of the Rogue Unit south of Rogue River and S. Fork Rogue River and North of Hwy 140 where the season remains open year round with no bag limit.
 Squirrels can be found in oak or mixed conifer stands.
 This is a great animal to hunt for first time hunters.

 -Oregon Fish and Wildlife-